MaheshKr8/terraform/README.md

 5. Initialise terraform
 	#terraform init

 6. Validate the terraform
 	#terraform plan

 7. Run the terraform
 	#terrafrom apply

 Check All name spaces of Kubernetes and pods

-8.)Delete the Kubernetes
+8. Delete the Kubernetes

 #terraform destroy -auto-approve